apache/metron/metron-deployment/vagrant/Kerberos-setup.md

 4. Setup Kerberos
   ```
 # Note: if you copy/paste this full set of commands, the kdb5_util command will not run as expected, so run the commands individually to ensure they all execute
+# set 'node1' to the correct host for your kdc
 yum -y install krb5-server krb5-libs krb5-workstation
 sed -i 's/kerberos.example.com/node1/g' /etc/krb5.conf
 cp /etc/krb5.conf /var/lib/ambari-server/resources/scripts